FizziMilk/KHABSTimetable/Benas/Group Meeting Notes.md

 We can mitigate these risks by implementing safeguards: for example, the loss of data is prevented by using a version control software called Git.
 A generous amount of time for key deliverables and research is given to ensure members have sufficient space to develop their skills and work.
 This also assists with acquiring knowledge to avoid integrating issues.

-## Quality Management

-The PMBOK guide identifies the main processes of effective project quality management such as
-- Creating a plan which will identify the quality requirements of the project, and documenting how the project will demonstrate compliance to the plan
-- Performing quality assurance, which is the process of examining the plan to ensure appropriate standards being are maintained
-- and Performing Quality Control, the process of monitoring and recording results of executing the quality activities to assess performance and recommend necessary changes.
-(Project Management Institute, 2008, p189)

-While there are many quality metrics that can be considered when it comes to software development, we have decided to focus on 4 main aspects that we believe are relevant for the creation of our quality plan.

-Reliability, Performance, User Experience, and code quality.
-(Sealights,2019)

-We distilled each of these criteria into quantifiable metrics which will be used throughout the duration of the project to ensure that the timetable system is up to standard to the quality plan.

-Reliability: Average Failure Rate
-Performance: Time to Output, Stress Testing
-User Experience: Average Time for effective usage of the system Code Quality: Complexity and size analysis

-As noted in the PMBOK guide, these criteria are only introductory and will be implemented, monitored, audited, and changed to fit the growing quality standards and needs of the project.

 ## Ethical Considerations